premchander-revature/interviewquestions/.NET FULL STACK/C#Exception_Handling.md

 18. What is the need of handling exceptions at three levels in C#.Net?
 (or)
-What is the difference between Code Level , Pagelevel or Application Levele Exception handling?
+What is the difference between Code Level, Pagelevel or Application-Level Exception handling?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)